VankatPetr/vankatpetr.github.io/_posts/2019-08-10-SWATIntro.md

 ### Model Building
-+ You can use SWAT to build models like decision trees, regression etc.
++ You can use SWAT to build models like regression etc.
-+ Python packages like SciKit-Learn are also available.
++ Machine learning libraries like SciKit-Learn can be used as well.

 Jupyter Notebook [link](https://github.com/VankatPetr/SAS/blob/master/SWAT/SWATIntro.ipynb)